howardpanton/coin_toss/README.md

     Restrictions

-    - Each player can  only play one match per round
+    - Each player can  only play one match per round done
-    - No matched pair can be from the same team
+    - No matched pair can be from the same team done
     - No matched pair can be a repeat of the previous round's fixture
-    - The process for creating matches should be random
+    - The process for creating matches should be random done
     - It should be possible for any two player in different teams to have the possibility of being paired